In This Article

 - A UTS-recognised bachelor's degree in nursing or equivalent

-- Current Ahpra and NMBA registration as a nurse and evidence of current work in a critical care environment
+- Current Ahpra and NMBA registration as a nurse and evidence of current employment in a critical care environment

 - At least one year of post-registration clinical experience demonstrated through a Statement of Service